-This report provides an overview of measles and rubella cases reported to ECDC through The European Surveillance System (TESSy).
-Measles and rubella cases are reported monthly, and data presented here are for the latest complete months of reporting alongside a historical comparison.
+This report provides an overview of measles and rubella cases reported routinely to ECDC through Epipulse Cases.
+Measles and rubella cases are reported monthly, and data presented here are for the latest complete 12 months of reporting alongside a historical comparison.

-In August 2024, 27 countries reported measles data, with 786 cases reported by 18 countries.
-There were nine countries that reported zero cases.
+In January 2025, 28 countries reported measles data, with 1 033 cases reported by 17 countries.
+There were 11 countries that reported zero cases.

-Thirteen deaths (case fatality rate (CFR): 0.1) attributable to measles were reported to ECDC during the 12-month period by Romania (12) and Ireland (one) (Figure 4).
+Nineteen deaths (case fatality rate (CFR): 0.1) attributable to measles were reported to ECDC during the 12-month period by Romania (18) and Ireland (one).

-From 1 September 2023 to 31 August 2024, 29 EU/EEA Member States reported a total of 282 cases of rubella.
+From 1 February 2024 to 31 January 2025, 30 EU/EEA Member States reported a total of 224 cases of rubella.
+Data should be interpreted carefully as the majority of cases were reported by one country (Poland) and were not laboratory confirmed.
 Zero deaths (case fatality rate (CFR): 0) attributable to rubella were reported to ECDC during the 12-month period by any country.

 Measles is an acute, highly contagious viral disease capable of causing epidemics.
 It is a serious disease that can lead to complications and even death.
 Infectivity is close to 100% in susceptible individuals.
 Immunisation has dramatically reduced the incidence of measles in Europe, but measles cases and outbreaks continue to be reported.